Rayvid/men-microservice-skeleton/README.md

 Middleware usage-cases:
 * `validateAuth` - to just validate if JWT is issued by right authority, like `app.get('/version', middlewares.validateAuth, routes.versionCheck);`
 * `validateAuthScope(scope)` - for validating if JWT is issued by right authority and contains required scope (or multiple, space separated, scopes), like `app.get('/version', middlewares.validateAuthScope('tooling:version.read'), routes.versionCheck);`

-Token payload is transfered to res.locals.token.payload (in case you want to check claims manually) (note: theres way to bypass scopes check in dev mode, to speedup developement - check compose.dev.yml DEV_BYPASS_SCOPES env variable)
+Token payload is transfered to res.locals.token.payload - in case you want to check claims manually.

+<sub>note: theres way to bypass scopes check in dev mode, to speedup developement - check compose.dev.yml DEV_BYPASS_SCOPES env variable</sub>

 ## health/version/sentryPing endpoints